tobiascr/four-in-a-row-cpp/opening_book/README.md

 This folder contains an opening book.
-It consists of .value and .best_moves files.
+It consists of .values and .best_moves files.

 They are textfiles where each row consists of one string describing a transposition followed by either a value for the position or a string of best moves.